seveneightn9ne/countries-quiz/readme.md

 ## Todo
 * Allow deleting a country
-* Positive notification on country add
+* Positive notification on country/property add
 * Provide 'default' countries database for import
-* Allow 'aliases' for countries (e.g. Burma/Myanmar)
+* Allow 'aliases' for countries (e.g. Burma/Myanmar).
+(Is this necessary?
+There are currently no questions that require you to enter a country name)
+* Get suggestions from Anna